Natural disasters can occur at any time. Some, such as storms that precede floods, provide warnings.

 (urbansurvival.com)

-There aren't too many people who can build a house, but George Ure has.
-Being "hands-on," his articles at times cross the boundary between personal finance and woodworking and the joys of homesteading.
-To him, it's all cost/benefit balance; in finance and life.21.
-Doom and Bloom
+There aren't many people who can build a house, but George Ure has.
+Being "hands-on," his articles sometimes cross the boundary between personal finance, woodworking, and the joys of homesteading.
+To him, it's all about the cost/benefit balance in finance and life.

 (doomandbloom.net)